 - Central Meridian Although no land masses are shown, let's assume that the graticule and projected grid shown above are centered on the intersection of the equator (0 latitude) and prime meridian (0° longitude).
 Most map projection formulae include a parameter that allows you to center the projected map upon any longitude.

-- Latitude of Projection Origin Under certain conditions, most map projection formulae allow you to specify different aspects of the grid.
+- Latitude of Projection Origin Under certain conditions, most map projection formulae allows you to specify different aspects of the grid.
 Instead of the equatorial aspect illustrated above, you might specify a polar aspect or oblique aspect by varying the latitude of projection origin such that one of the poles, or any latitude between the pole and the equator, is centered in the projected map.
 As you might imagine, the appearance of the grid changes a lot when viewed at different aspects.

 - Scale Factor at Central Meridian This is the ratio of map scale along the central meridian and the scale at a standard meridian, where scale distortion is zero.
-The scale factor at the central meridian is .9996 in each of the 60 UTM coordinate system zones, since each contains two standard lines 180 kilometers west and east of the central meridian.
+The scale factor at the central meridian is .9996 in each of the 60 UTM coordinate system zones since each contains two standard lines 180 kilometers west and east of the central meridian.
 Scale distortion increases with distance from standard lines in all projected coordinate systems.

 - Standard Lines Some projections, including the Lambert Conic Conformal, include parameters by which you can specify one or two standard lines along which there is no scale distortion caused by the act of transforming the spherical grid into a flat grid.
-By the same reasoning that two standard lines are placed in each UTM zone to minimize distortion throughout the zone to a maximum of one part in 1000, two standard parallels are placed in each SPC zone that is based upon a Lambert projection such that scale distortion is no worse than one part in 10,000 anywhere in the zone.
+By the same reasoning that two standard lines are placed in each UTM zone to minimize distortion throughout the zone to a maximum of one part in 1000, two standard parallels are placed in each SPC zone that is based on a Lambert projection such that scale distortion is no worse than one part in 10,000 anywhere in the zone.